 The larger point is that the histogram is not a light meter.
 The histogram merely shows you the result, where things came out.
 It does not know what things are, or where they ought to come out.

-If this were to be white background in a high key portrait, we would adjust the background light so an incident meter at the background reads about 1/2 stop brighter than the main light at the subject, to insure the background is all totally and clinically white (to be slightly burnt out).
+If this were to be white background in a high key portrait, we would adjust the background light so an incident meter at the background reads about 1/2 stop brighter than the main light at the subject, to ensure the background is all totally and clinically white (to be slightly burnt out).
 With a Reflective meter, better make that two stops, since the meaning is quite different.

 Red paper, incident meter, with same Manual flash power and f/7.